bassosimone/ffi-utils/measurement_kit/ffi/README.md

 - `"no_collector"`: (int) Whether to avoid using a collector.
 If true, it means that the test results are not submitted to a collector (by default the OONI collector) for archival or publishing purposes.
 All measurements submitted to the OONI collector are published within a few business days.

-- `"no_asn_lookup"`: (int) Whether to avoid the the probe ASN (Autonomous System Number) lookup.
+- `"no_asn_lookup"`: (int) Whether to avoid the the user's ASN (Autonomous System Number) lookup.

-- `"no_cc_lookup"`: (int) Whether to avoid the probe country code lookup.
+- `"no_cc_lookup"`: (int) Whether to avoid the user's country code lookup.

-- `"no_ip_lookup"`: (int) Whether to avoid looking up the probe IP.
+- `"no_ip_lookup"`: (int) Whether to avoid looking up the user's IP.
 Not knowing it prevents us from looking up the ASN (Autonomous System Number) and the country code.
 Most importantly, this also prevents us from attempting to scrub the IP address from measurements results, which may be a concern for censorship tests.

 - `"no_file_report"`: (int) Whether to avoid writing a report file to disk.

 - `"no_resolver_lookup"`: (int) Whether to avoid looking up the resolver IP address.

 - `"probe_asn"`: (string) The ASN (Autonomous System Number) in which we are.
-If you set this, we will of course skip the probe ASN lookup.
+If you set this, we will of course skip the user's ASN lookup.

 - `"probe_cc"`: (string) The country code in which we are.
-If you set this, we will of course skip the probe country code lookup.
+If you set this, we will of course skip the user's country code lookup.

-- `"probe_ip"`: (string) The probe IP.
-If you set this, we will of course skip the probe IP lookup.
+- `"probe_ip"`: (string) The user's IP.
+If you set this, we will of course skip the user's IP lookup.

 - `"randomize_input"`: (int) Whether to randomize the provided input.

-- `"save_real_probe_asn"`: (int) Whether to save the probe ASN (Autonomous System Number) in the report.
+- `"save_real_probe_asn"`: (int) Whether to save the user's ASN (Autonomous System Number) in the report.

-- `"save_real_probe_cc"`: (int) Whether to save the probe country code in the report.
+- `"save_real_probe_cc"`: (int) Whether to save the user's country code in the report.

-- `"save_real_probe_ip"`: (int) Whether to save the probe IP in the report.
+- `"save_real_probe_ip"`: (int) Whether to save the user's IP in the report.

-- `"save_real_resolver_ip"`: (int) Whether to save the probe resolver IP in the report.
+- `"save_real_resolver_ip"`: (int) Whether to save the user's resolver IP in the report.

 - `"software_name"`: (string) Name of the application.